 COMMUNICATIONS 6 hours

-A. EN101 English I 3 hrs.
+English I EN101 3

-B. SP175 Speech Communications 3 hrs.
+Speech Communications SP175 3

-SOCIAL SCIENCE 3 hours
+SOCIAL SCIENCE 6 hours

-A. HI103 American History to 1877
+American History to 1877 HI103 3

-or PL216 National Government 3 hrs.
+or National Government or PL216

-MATHEMATICS 3 hours
+Students must pass the Missouri Higher Education Civics Achievement Examination.

-A. Department Requirement 3 hrs.
+Department Requirement

-HUMANITIES OR GENERAL ELECTIVE 3 hours
+HUMANITIES OF GENERAL ELECTIVE

-CAREER & TECHNICAL CURRICULUM 45-58 hours
+HUMANITIES OR GENERAL ELECTIVE 3 hours CAREER & TECHNICAL CURRICULUM 45-58 hours

-NOTES

 In order to earn a second degree, a student must complete a minimum of 12 credit hours in addition to those required for the first degree.
 Developmental Studies classes do not apply toward any degree or certificate requirements in any program.